Any person using, handling or storing prohibited or restricted carcinogens must be authorised to do so.

 We may cancel an authorisation to use, handle or store a prohibited or restricted carcinogen if we are satisfied that:

 - the person given the authorisation has not complied with a condition of the authorisation

 - the risk to health and safety of a worker using, handling or storing a prohibited or restricted carcinogen has changed since the authorisation was given.

 The decision to cancel an authorisation to use, handle or store a prohibited or restricted carcinogen is a reviewable decision.

-In recognition of the potential health and safety risks from working with hazardous substances, including cytotoxic drugs, SA Health has developed a policy and risk management guide for South Australian health services.
+In recognition of the potential health and safety risks from working with hazardous substances, including cytotoxic drugs, SA Health has further information about the safe handling of hazardous drugs.